 We also have a number of manuscript collections dealing with local, regional or California history on a number of topics:

 George and Maia Ballis Papers (18.5 linear feet).
-Papers of the local husband and wife activists for social justice and renewable energy and agriculture.
-Consists of photographs, slides, negatives, journals, videos and poetry.
+Papers of the local husband and wife activists and artists for social justice and renewable energy and agriculture.
+Consists of photographs, slides, negatives, journals, videos, and poetry.